SAP-samples/kyma-runtime-extension-samples/sample-event-trigger-java/README.md

 #### Configure the Event Trigger

 * Create the Event Subscription to receive the `order.created` event from the source.
 The source is the connected SAP Commerce Cloud system.
+Update [subscription.yaml](./k8s/subscription.yaml), Replace `{your-connected-commerce-application-name}` with your connected commerce application name as shown in **Integration -> Applications**

 ```shell script
 kubectl -n dev apply -f ./k8s/subscription.yaml